python-trio/trio/docs/source/contributing.rst

 Beyond that, it all comes down to what you feel up to.
-If you don't feel like you know enough to review a complex code change, then you don't have to – you can just look it over and make some comments, even if you don't feel up to making the final merge/no-merge decison.
+If you don't feel like you know enough to review a complex code change, then you don't have to – you can just look it over and make some comments, even if you don't feel up to making the final merge/no-merge decision.
 Or you can just stick to merging trivial doc fixes and adding tags to issues, that's helpful too.
 If after hanging around for a while you start to feel like you have better handle on how things work and want